Penalty Abatement: How to Reduce or Remove IRS Penalties

 Why Work with a Tax Attorney?

 While some cases are straightforward, others require careful explanation and negotiation.
 That’s where legal help makes a difference.
 We know which penalties are most likely to be abated.
 We can present your case with the right documentation and legal arguments.
-We communicate with the IRS on your behalf, saving you the stress and confusion of navigating it alone.
+We communicate with the IRS on your behalf, saving you the stress and confusion of navigating it alone while increasing likelihood of approval.

 Conclusion